get in touch

 accelerating Damart's cloud migration

-Owned by fashion house Damartex, Damart has a global presence with operations in Belgium, Luxembourg, Switzerland and the USA, as well as France.
+Owned by fashion house Damartex, Damart has a global presence with operations in Belgium, Luxembourg, Switzerland, the USA, and France.
 Along with partner companies in Australia, Cyprus and Spain, the fashion specialist has over 10 million customers.

-Established in 1953 having developed, designed and patented the first super-thin, soft, breathable thermal fabric, Thermolactyl, innovation has remined at the centre of its ethos.
+Established in 1953, having developed, designed and patented the first super-thin, soft, breathable thermal fabric, Thermolactyl, innovation has remained at the centre of its ethos.
 In fact, Damart has continued to develop and design fabrics which push boundaries and see fashion and function converge.
 Today, its collections are focused on fun, vitality and comfort, and are designed using quality fabrics and sustainable practices.

-In migrating all of its workloads to AWS, Damart was keen to fully model all available options for its infrastructure and databases.
-Cost control was key in ensuring the migration was successful, and the company needed to ensure it wasn’t under-licenced and therefore vulnerable to audit risk and resulting financial penalties.
+In migrating all of its workloads to AWS, Damart was keen to model all available options for its infrastructure and databases fully.
+Cost control was key to ensuring the migration was successful, and the company needed to avoid under-licensing and the resulting audit risk and financial penalties.

 To achieve the required level of cost control and visibility necessary, Damart needed to identify and understand the following:

-In focusing on these areas, the organisation aimed to not only manage costs and risks effectively, but also enhance their overall operational efficiency and licensing position.
+In focusing on these areas, the organisation aimed to not only manage costs and risks effectively, but also enhance its overall operational efficiency and licensing position.

-Damart engaged Synyega based on the breadth and depth of its skillsets in licencing and cloud migrations.
-With experience of both Oracle and Microsoft, alongside deep analysis and audit expertise and a fully independent position, Synyega as a AWS OLA partner was a natural choice to evaluate and confirm options for both AWS infrastructure and licensing requirements.
+Damart engaged Synyega based on the breadth and depth of its skillsets in licensing and cloud migrations.
+With experience with both Oracle and Microsoft, deep analysis and audit expertise, and a fully independent position, Synyega, as an AWS OLA partner, was a natural choice to evaluate and confirm options for AWS infrastructure and licensing requirements.

 Specifically, Synyega was commissioned to undertake an OLA in advance of a regular audit to ensure best practice was being adhered to, and confirm that Damart’s licencing profile was up to date.